davidmalcolm/gcc-python-plugin/docs/tree.rst

           * the attribute is present, with a list of 1-based argument indices (Note that the result is still 0-based)

+.. py:class:: gcc.MethodType

+   Subclass of :py:class:`gcc.Type` representing the type of a given method.
+   Similar to :py:class:`gcc.FunctionType`

+   The `type` attribute holds the return type.

+   .. py:attribute:: argument_types

+      A tuple of :py:class:`gcc.Type` instances, representing the function's argument types

 Constants
 ---------